PHAROS Living Lab

 Fisher Guardians

 Wednesday 27.05.2026 (14:00 – 16:00): The Fisher Guardians programme empowers fishers to actively participate in ocean protection, while the BIM Clean Oceans Initiative focuses on transforming end-of-life fishing gear into valuable secondary materials.
-Supported by MTU’s Clean Technology Centre, the presentation will showcase Irish companies and initiatives leading the way in circular economy solutions for the fishing industry.
-Attendees will gain insights into how discarded nets and gear can be recovered, recycled, and reintegrated into supply chains, turning waste into opportunity while safeguarding marine ecosystems for future generations.
+Supported by MTU’s Clean Technology Centre, the presentation showcased Irish companies and initiatives leading the way in circular economy solutions for the fishing industry.
+Attendees gained insights into how discarded nets and gear can be recovered, recycled, and reintegrated into supply chains – turning waste into opportunity while safeguarding marine ecosystems for future generations.

 Venue: FENIT PIER V92 YE14